Great Cobar mine: Coal and coke handling

 Dependent upon having coke and coal available at all times, the mine site needed a buffer stock, in case of an interruption to shipments coming by rail.
-It had separate coal and coke dumps, each with their own siding where government wagons bringing the coal, mainly from Lithgow, were unloaded.
+It had separate coal and coke dumps, each with its own siding where government wagons bringing the coal, mainly from Lithgow, were unloaded.
 Coal for the boilers was dumped into a bunker lying underneath the coal siding, from where a bucket conveyor carried it to overhead hoppers at the boilers.

 Steam plant

 Superheated steam for the plant was raised by six Babcock and Wilcox boilers, each rated at 450 horsepower (337.5 kW).
 The steam pressure was 170 pounds per square inch.
 The boilers used chain-grate mechanical stokers, with coal fed via chutes from overhead hoppers.

 Steam was consumed in the powerhouse and by the mine winder engine.
-The powerhouse housed alternators, air compressors, and the air blowers for the water-jacket furnaces and converters; all were steam powered.
+The powerhouse housed alternators, air compressors, and the air blowers for the water-jacket furnaces and converters; all were steam-powered.